SagePayments/-Archived-PaymentsJS/README.md

 The response headers contain a `responseHash`, which is a SHA-512 HMAC of the response body.

+#### Important Note
-You are required to use your client key to verify this hash on your server before shipping any orders, updating any databases, etc.
+You are required to use your client key to verify this hash on your server before shipping any orders, updating any databases, etc. Additional details can be [found here](https://developer.sagepayments.com/comment/72#comment-72) within our forums.
+This is a prerequisite for your production API credentials.
+Please let us know if you have any questions.

 ---
 ## <a name="Modules"></a>Modules